 4. Preventative measures and routine maintenance

 Stay on top of your loo’s health by regularly inspecting your toilet.
-Stick to flushing only human waste and toilet paper to minimise blockages and keep your shower drain and toilet pipes clear.
+Stick to flushing only human waste and toilet paper to minimize blockages and keep your shower drain and toilet pipes clear.

 It’s not fixed, now what?